Skip to main content

 The mode configuration specifies which extensions the mode requires, which LayoutTemplate to use, and what props to pass to the template.
 For the default template this defines which side panels will be available, as well as what viewports and which displaySets they may hang.

-Mode's config is composed of three elements:
+Mode's config is composed of these elements:

 • id: the mode id